hltcoe/concrete-java/simpleaccumulo/README.md

 ### Configuration

-Java Properties are used for all configuration, including accumulo connection parameters as well as ingest paths, fetch/store service ports, etc.  Properties can be written to a configuration file or specified individually on the command-line; we
+Java Properties are used for all configuration, including Accumulo connection parameters as well as ingest paths, fetch/store service ports, etc.  Properties can be written to a configuration file or specified individually on the command-line; we